nishata24/ECE-251-Computer-Architecture-Final-Project/README.md

 **Controlpath Logic**
 <img width="921" alt="Screen Shot 2022-05-15 at 10 02 40 PM" src="https://user-images.githubusercontent.com/94148211/168508243-bd152c23-7edc-4231-baa3-4409b4ff812c.png">

-** Memory
+** Memory **

 Our computer used a harvard architecture memory which consists of both data and instruction memory.
-The instruction memory
+The instruction memory is the memory that the instructions are called from.
+The data memory is where the data is written in and read from.
+Furthermore, the memory is byte addressable which means that a character can be read or written from the memory bytes.

 **ISA**